JeffersonLab/iguana/doc/DoxygenMainpage.md

 ## Example Analysis Code

-To see Iguana algorithms used in the context of analysis code, see
+To see Iguana algorithms used in the context of analysis code, see:

 - \ref examples "Examples of Analysis Code"